Orange-OpenSource/fiware-cepheus/README.md

 Some simple examples to learn how to use Cepheus-CEP and Cepheus-Broker can be found under the [doc/examples](doc/examples) folder.

+## LinkSprite-NGSI Sample

+An example to transform a RaspberryPi with LinkSprite components to a NGSI sensors communicating with cepheus can be found [here](https://github.com/Orange-OpenSource/fiware-cepheus/tree/linksprite-ngsi)

 ## License

 FIWARE Cepheus is licensed under the [GNU General Public License Version 2](LICENSE.txt).